SciSharp/CodeMinion/src/Regen.Core/TUTORIAL.md

     expr - an expression that returns an object that must implement IList

 As you can see, unlike traditional foreach/for - we can pass multiple expressions.<br>
+Every expression that returns an IList will be iterated together to the smallest length of them all.
-We access them during the loop similarly to Regex's sytanx.<br>
+We access the list values inside the foreach template similarly to Regex's sytanx.<br>
 Regex uses `$1, $2 .. $n` for their match.<br>
 `regen-lang` uses `#1`, `#2` where `#1` accesses the first expression's current value and `#2` accesses second expression's current value.